laurikari/exfilguard/docs/policies.md

 ## Response Caching

-Rules can enable caching for matched responses.
-Requires `cache_dir` in global config.
+Rules can enable caching for matched responses when the cache subsystem is configured globally.

 ```toml
 [[policy.rule]]